ghost-sparrow/covid-tracker-script/README.md

 3) If wget returns error, decreament the day by one.
 4) Go back to step 2 until th latest covid info has been downloaded.
 5) Open the file with csv reader.
-6) Ask the user for input of a province or a country.
+6) Ask the user for input of a province or a country.<br />
+  WARNING: THe inpu is case sensitive so make sure to put the first letters in caps and the rest in small.
 7) If a province or a country exists (ex.
 "New York", "Nagasaki"), then print the latest covid info of that place.
 If not, print nothing.
 8) Go back to step 6 until the user gives interrupt or gives `exit` as province.